IBM-Blockchain/blockchain-vscode-extension/client/tutorials/ibm-blockchain-platform-vscode-smart-contract/cloud-deploy.md

 1. Click on `ibm_cloud` in the `FABRIC GATEWAYS` list.

 2. Open up `Channels` > `channel1` > `demoContract@0.0.1` to view the list of available transactions.
 Remember this is a different instance of the contract to the one we were using locally in an earlier tutorial...
-So the asset with key 001 _shouldn't_ exist yet...
+So the asset with key `001` _shouldn't_ exist yet...

 3. Right-click `myAssetExists` and choose `Evaluate Transaction`.
 Enter `001` as the key, then check the output.
 You should see:

+> Command Palette alternative: `Evaluate Transaction`.

    ```
    [5/1/2019 6:35:36 PM] [SUCCESS] Returned value from myAssetExists: false